Huotes/CommitMaker/README.md

 Chuck Norris can't finish a 'color by numbers' because his markers are filled with the blood of his victims.
 Unfortunately, all blood is dark red.

 Science Fact: Roundhouse kicks are comprised primarily of an element called Chucktanium.

+Chuck Norris protocol design method has no status, requests or responses, only commands.